theme222/SNP-Bridge/README.md

 ### PhasePipelineMRef
 MRef stands for Multi Reference which basically means it is able to use multiple references which are stored in the References subdirecrtory

+### Blast Reader
+**BlastOutputReader.py** Will use a fasta file as input and will BLAST using `Bio.Blast.NCBIWWW.qblast` to recieve information on the HLA type and output a list of medicines that you will have an adverse drug reaction to based on the csv file in the directory

 ## How the code works
 I will be describing the inner workings of the Phase Pipeline as it is the most relevant one out of all the projects listed here, and it is a combination of almost all the other directories
 1. After receiving a fastQ file or generating it in FastQ Simulator and getting relevant reference info the code will run the info through bwa